sam888/karabiner_hhkb_profile/README.md

    have
    ![](profile/images/complex-modifications-2.jpg)

-If you make it this far, congratulation, you can now quickly do Cmd+Shift+F9 as if you are using a full size or 80% keyboard during debugging in IntelliJ after doing a quick (right Cmd + right Alt + rightShift) to confuse the hell out of your colleague who is watching.
-If colleague asks how, let him try then tell him he needs to be the chosen ONE to make it work. 😆
+If you make it this far, congratulation, you can now quickly do Cmd+Shift+F9 as if you are using a full size or 80% keyboard in IntelliJ after quickly switching layout to confuse the hell out of your colleague who is watching.
+If colleague asks how, let him try and fails then tell him he needs to be the chosen ONE to make it work. 😆

 <br/>